 How can we encourage more girls and young women to pursue careers in technology and entrepreneurship?

 I am lucky to have 4 living generations- my grandmother, my mom, me, and my daughter.
 In fact, my grandmother was in the delivery room when my daughter was born.
 As I watch their relationship, I am convinced of this—Girls don’t have to see it to become it, they need to be exposed to it and then simply need to believe they can be it and have support to become it.

 Girls don’t have to see it to become it, they need to be exposed to it and then simply need to believe they can be it and have support to become it.

 We encourage by increasing exposure to different types of technology and paths to entrepreneurship, amplifying voices and stories of other women technologists, attending pitch competitions with them, intentionally buying products built or developed by women, and buying our daughters emerging technologies like VR/AR devices, drones, and gaming systems.

 My daughter and all of the girls/young women growing up today will have career choices that don’t exist today.
 We have to encourage them to learn things that teachers aren’t teaching, be comfortable being an expert, constantly learn and grow, and love the exploration of technology and entrepreneurship.

 What is the best piece of advice you have received over the course of your career?

 I’ve received so much helpful advice.
 One-piece I wish I learned earlier in life is- Don’t take yourself out of the game.
 This is important for women, especially women of color.
 So often we talk ourselves out of something -- We don’t apply for that job, we don’t take that new customer, we nominate someone else for the keynote speaker, we don’t ask for the money we want.
-We accept less than what we deserve.
+We accept less than we deserve.
 Whenever you have fear or doubt, ask yourself this question- “What’s the worst thing that can happen?” then develop a plan based on your responses.